asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 Let's look at some other types of comments.

 ## Meaningful Comments
+In reality these meaningful comments are the exception not the rule.
+There shouldn't be a need for a lot of meaningful comments in a codebase.

 ###Optimized code
 Describing code that required some obfuscation to meet performance requirements.
 This is important because a developer might try to simplify this code in the future losing the performance gains in the refactoring.
-Bob Martin would include these in a category he calls "warning comments."
+Bob Martin would include these in a category he calls "warning of consequences."
 His example of a warning comment is a comment that indicates that a test is disabled because of how long it takes to run.